 Content is worth optimizing because 95% of people only look at the first page of search results.
 So if your content appears on the second page or after, most people won’t see it.

-But even a first page position is no indicator of success.
-As Ignite Visibility reveals, half of the clicks in SERPs go to the top 3 results.
+But even a first-page position is no indicator of success.
+As Ignite Visibility reveals, half of the clicks on SERPs go to the top 3 results.

 Recommended Resource: Want to know what it takes to rank #1 on Google?
 We revealed all the SEO secrets you need to know in our guide, SEO Made Easy – Ultimate Guide to Explode Your Traffic